kzar/bitratchet-js/README.md

  - Handle dynamic fields that can vary in length and structure based on any context of the data already parsed and external state.
  - Build your own flexible primitives that can extend the library to your problem domain.
 They can fully leverage the provided primitives.

 Developed to help implement a commercial telematics messaging protocol in Javascript.
+It's also used for parsing our mobile messaging protocol.

 Status
 ------